skyjake/Doomsday-Engine/README.md

 **libdeng2** is the core of Doomsday 2.
 It is a C++ class framework containing functionality such as the file system, plugin loading, Doomsday Script, network communications, and generic data structures.
 Almost everything relies or will rely on this core library.

-**libdeng1** is a collection of C language routines extracted from the old Doomsday 1 code base.
+**liblegacy** is a collection of C language routines extracted from the old Doomsday 1 code base.
 Its purpose is to (eventually) act as a C wrapper for libdeng2.
 (Game plugins are mostly in C.)

 **libgui** builds on libdeng2 to add low-level GUI capabilities such as OpenGL graphics, fonts, images, and input devices.